Mary is a tilapia farmer in Brazil. Through her articles, she shares insights and tips to make your farm more profitable.

 Lake and Pond Aeration

-With so many fish in a body of water, we need to aerate our lakes.
-The wind, which is a constant for several months of the year here, will add oxygen to the water by breaking the surface tension of the water. .
-With extra added oxygen we will be able to farm more fish and as such make more money.
+Because of the quantity of fish in our lake, we needed aeration.
+The wind, which is a constant for several months of the year here, will add oxygen to the water by breaking the water's surface tension.
+With extra added oxygen, we will be able to farm more fish and make more money.
 Without aeration, ammonia builds up as a result of fish waste.
-The aeration promotes aerobic bacteria which clean the lake and reduce the ammonia.
+The aeration promotes aerobic bacteria that clean the lake and reduce ammonia.

 There are several different methods for aeration.
-Here in Brazil, we have seen the paddle aerators which sit on the surface of the water.
-Think of a paddle boat going down the Mississippi and you will understand what I mean.
+Here in Brazil, we have seen the paddle aerators that sit on the surface of the water.
+Think of a paddleboat going down the Mississippi River, and you will understand what I mean.

-There are types that sit on the surface and push air down, and others that sit on or near the bottom and deliver air through the a diffuser which will spread the air over a larger area.
+Some aerators sit on the surface and push air down, while others sit on or near the bottom and deliver air through a diffuser that spreads bubbles over a large area.

-There are also windmills that will aerate ponds and lakes.
-These are an excellent idea when there is no electricity present.
-Solar panels are also used to drive a small pump to circulate water.
+Some windmills will aerate ponds and lakes.
+These are excellent ideas when there is no electricity present.
+Solar panels can be used to drive a small pump to circulate water.

 Tilapia Fish Cages

-The cages we have bought use plastic coated chain link as the cage.
-This is on a metal frame and we have used 4 x 50L plastic bottles to keep each afloat.
-These cages are 3m x 3m and can take 900 fish each.
+The cages we use are plastic coated chain link.
+This is on a metal frame, and we have used 4 x 50L plastic bottles to keep each afloat.
+These cages are 3m x 2m and can take 900 fish each.

 - Duckweed.
 Could this plant save the world?